Netherlands Rail Passes and Train Tips

 Are rail passes a good value for the Netherlands?

 Most visits to the Netherlands don't cover enough miles to justify buying a rail pass, even if you're visiting Belgium as well.
-But if your Dutch travels are part of a much wider-ranging trip, a Global Pass might well pan out (just keep in mind that extra seat-reservation fees are required on the region's high-speed Thalys trains).
+But if your Dutch travels are part of a much wider-ranging trip, a Global Pass might well pan out.
 If you decide against a pass, see our general tips for buying point-to-point tickets in Europe.

 How do I see whether a rail pass makes sense for my trip in particular?